-I wasn’t looking to find a story abounding love when researching violent episodes of Texas history.
-A Texas newspaper article shed brief light on the story of a Black woman and a Mexican man who lived as husband and wife in the early 1840s, twenty-five miles northeast of Victoria, Texas.
-She was a Black woman forced to live in bondage in Jackson County, in the town of Texana, near present day Edna, Texas.
-Her husband, was a Mexican man likely indentured, employed, or a peon in that same vicinity.
+I wasn’t looking to find a story of abounding love when researching violent episodes of Texas history.
+A Texas newspaper article shed brief light on the lives of a Black woman and a Mexican man who had lived as husband and wife in the 1840s, twenty-five miles northeast of Victoria, Texas.
+She was a woman forced to live in bondage in Jackson County, near the town of Texana, in present day Edna, Texas.
+Her husband was a Mexican man who was likely indentured, employed, or a peon in that same vicinity.

 The report, unsurprisingly, did not fully document their lives, experiences, or bonds of intimacy.
 It did, however, document a glimpse of two lives whose stories and relationship often go untold and unmarked in the archive.
 This glimpse and the many questions the source delivered compelled me to further explore this couple’s relationship and harrowing flight to freedom.
 As a historian whose work investigates the experiences of enslaved and free Black women, men, and children who sought freedom across transnational frontiers, I wanted to learn more about this couple.
 I was interested in knowing more about the woman and her origins.
 Was she born enslaved in Texas?
 How long was she held in bondage near Texana?
 Had she tried to run to freedom before?
 What was her trade?
 How many languages did she speak?
 The archive has a history of silencing the Black experience and Texas has historically engaged in a disconcerting suppression of its Black past.
 Answers to my many questions, therefore, proved daunting tasks that led me to creative ways to study this couple’s narrative.
 I turned to investigate the environment and history of the geographic localities where this woman was held in order to learn more about her life, what she may have witnessed, and her tragic journey to freedom.